Wences91/social_media_communities/README.md

 The entire data processing workflow is available in a R Notebook.

 ## Acknowledgements
-The  authors  are  grateful  to  Lydia  Robinson-Garcia  from  the  CeMMResearch  Center  for  Molecular Medicine of the Austrian Academy of Sciences for assessing on the description and interpretation of the Microbiology semantic map.
-Wenceslao Arroyo-Machado has a FPU Grant (FPU18/05835) from the Spanish Ministry of Universities.
-Daniel Torres-Salinas has received funding from the University of Granada’s “Plan Propio de Investigación y Transferencia” under the “Reincorporación de Jóvenes Doctores” grant.
-Nicolas Robinson-Garcia was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 707404.
+The authors are grateful to Lydia Robinson-García of the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences for assessing our description and interpretation of the Microbiology semantic map.
+Wenceslao Arroyo-Machado has an FPU Grant (FPU18/05835) from the Spanish Ministry of Universities.
+Daniel Torres-Salinas has been financed by the University of Granada Research and Knowledge Transfer Fund’s Programme for the Incorporation of Early Researchers.
+Nicolas Robinson-Garcia is currently supported by a Ramón y Cajal grant from the Spanish Ministry of Science.
 The authors declare no competing interests.
+This work has been possible thanks to financial support from “InfuScience - Scientists with social infuence: a model to measure knowledge transfer in the digital society” (PID2019-109127RB-I00 / SRA / 10.13039/501100011033), a project funded by the Ministry of Science and Innovation of Spain.